emptyflask/wp-database-editor/readme.txt

 *   Uses AJAX and TableKit to update field data.
 *   Simple and fast.
 Just click, edit, and submit.
 *   CAUTION: If you do not know what you are doing DO NOT INSTALL THIS PLUG-IN.
-*   WARNING: This plugin can accidentally disable your blog with one click.
 *   DISCLAIMER: The author of this plugin takes no responsibility for its use.

 == Installation ==